iskrov/kotori/docs/technical/database/api-reference.md

 ## Overview

-This document provides comprehensive API reference documentation for the Vibes application.
+This document provides comprehensive API reference documentation for the Kotori application.
 The API follows RESTful principles and provides complete functionality for personal journaling, task management, and content organization.

 ### API Characteristics
 - **Architecture**: RESTful API with JSON payloads